rahul-sahanii/Roast-calculator/README.md

 - By keep pressing the equal operator will recalculate result based on the last operation.

 - Last operation will show up above the input box every time any of the operators is selected.
-## Contributions

-- Feel free to suggest any improvements by creating an issue.

-- You can also work on an already open issue and pull request when finished, so I can review the changes and eventually merge them to the base branch.